2023 Best Allied Health Professions Associate Degree Schools in Nebraska

 Allied Health majors at Nebraska Methodist College take out an average of $29,727 in student loans while working on their Associate Degree.

 You’ll join some of the best and brightest minds around you if you attend Southeast Community College Area.
 The school came in at #4 on this year’s Best Allied Health Professions Associate Degree Schools in Nebraska list.
-Located in the large city of Lincoln, Southeast Community College is a public school with a medium-sized student population.
+Located in the city of Lincoln, Southeast Community College is a public school with a moderately-sized student population.

 Allied Health majors at Southeast Community College take out an average of $19,641 in student loans while working on their Associate Degree.